Iran hails closure of IAEA investigation on past nuclear work - Tasnim

 ANKARA Iran welcomed on Tuesday a decision by the International Atomic Energy Agency to end an investigation into Tehran's past nuclear activities, the semi-official Tasnim news agency quoted Foreign Minister Mohammad Javad Zarif as saying.

-The U.N. nuclear watchdog's 35-nation board closed its investigation into whether Iran once had a nuclear weapons program.
-Iran has repeatedly said its nuclear program was peaceful.
+The U.N. nuclear watchdog's 35-nation board closed its investigation into whether Iran once had a nuclear weapons programme.
+Iran has repeatedly said its nuclear programme was peaceful.

 (Writing by Parisa Hafezi; Editing by Dominic Evans)